sheikh0021/Hustle-Hub-android-app/README.md

 5. Worker executes job with real-time status updates
 6. Worker communicates with client via chat
 7. Job completion triggers payment process

+### Chat Workflow (Firebase)
+- Real-time chat stored in Firestore.
+- Chat room is created per task; after client accepts a worker, the worker is assigned to the chat room and both sides can message.

+### Profile Upload Workflow (Backend → S3)
+- App selects image and uploads to backend `api/auth/upload-id` (multipart `file`).
+- Backend stores in S3 and returns the public URL which is stored as the user `id_document`.

 ## 🧪 Testing